lambda-dom/weidu_library/weidu_library/docs/libraries/hlas.md

 `delete_hla STR_VAR hla`

 Deletes an `hla` from the hla table file.
-If the `hla` to delete is not in the table, the function PATCH_WARN's.
+If the `hla` to delete is not in the table, the function PATCH_FAIL's.
 If `hla` is a pre-requisite of some other hla, the function PATCH_FAIL's.
 Note that `hla` must have the form: prefix, underscore, resource name.

 note(s):
 * technically, this function only removes the first instance of the `hla`; but if there are two rows with the same hla, the table is malformed.